-Human transport, transfer, harbouring or receipt of a person by such means
+Human transport, transfer, harboring or receipt of a person by such means

-as threat or use of force or other forms of coercion, of abduction, of fraud or
+as threat or use of force or other forms of coercion, abduction, fraud or

-deception for the purpose of exploitation.”
-The definition on trafficking
+deception for the purpose of exploitation.
+The definition of trafficking

 consists of three core elements:

 - The action of trafficking is the recruitment, transportation,

 - The means of trafficking includes threat of or use of force,

 deception, coercion, abuse of power or position of vulnerability.

 - The purpose of trafficking is always exploitation.
 In the words of

 the Trafficking Protocol, article 3 “exploitation shall include, at a minimum,